shawninder/mentionable/README.md

 ### Warning

-I made it a programming exercise and as such it is not production ready
+This is brand new and was made very quickly as a programming exercise, DO NOT USE IN PRODUCTION!

 ## Install